filiptodoric/filiptodoric.github.com/_posts/2015-10-26-gradecalc.md

 **The goal:**
 Create a simple application to let students and instructors calculate their grades.
-I want users to be able to create profiles with their classes and grades saved.
-Each time the user visits the site all they'd have to do is input whatever new grade they received and they'll have their new mark.
-And they'll know how hard they'll have to study on the final exam to receive an A+.
+I want users to be able to create profiles where their grades are saved for each of their classes.
+Each time the user visits the site they simply input whatever new grade they received and their new mark will be updated.
+Using this, they'll know how hard they'll have to study on the final exam to receive an A+.

 **The technology:**
 The application is hosted on a VPS running Ubuntu.
 The web application itself is